 Why do we need Database Management System?

-There are disadvantages of using
+There are disadvantages of using file system:

 - Data redundancy: It is referred as data duplication.
 Same piece of data is stored in different files.
 Suppose we are managing data of some university, where students are enrolled for different courses and same data is present in different files .This leads to storage cost and poor access time.